RuwiniP/Virtual-PetMart/README.md

 4. Observe the console to perform actions

-~ Hope you will enjoy my virtual pet-mart simulation application :)
+~ Hope you will enjoy my virtual pet-mart simulatior application :)